asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

         this.name = name;
     }

-    // getter and setter methods follow, equals, toString and hashCode, the rest of the class is abridge for
+    // ....
+Get and Set methods, equals, toString and hashCode, the rest is abridged for simplicity }
-    // simplification
-}
 ```